Key Tips for Visiting Yorktown, Virginia

 Don’t pass over the outdoor living history exhibits at the American Revolution Museum.

-While we were there, they included musket firing demonstrations, a replica Continental Army encampment complete with “kitchen,” and a revolutionary war era farm.
+While we were there, they included musket firing demonstrations, a replica Continental Army encampment complete with a “kitchen,” and a revolution-era farm.
 Living history interpreters on hand offer demonstrations and answer questions from museum guests.

 I even tried my hand at dipping candles while hubby handled an American Revolution-era replica musket.